 MCB (Mandibular Cranial Balancing) splint is used when there is movement of the temporal bone and produces a splint by placing the lower jaw in a position that improves the movement of the cranial bone.
-(Treat at high heights, such as pivot splints or template splints .)
+(Treat at high heights, such as template splints .)

 MDB (Mandibular Disc Balancing) splint is used when the temporal bone movement is reduced, and the splint is produced by placing the lower jaw in a position that improves the movement of the cranial bone.(Treats at lower heights like Anterior Repositioning Splint/ARS splint)